ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

     If other sessions load the document before the version changed, they will not be able to modify it.
   * A `ConcurrencyException` will be thrown if the Atomic Guard version was modified by another session.
 * **If a ConcurrencyException is thrown**:
-  To ensure [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity), if even one session transaction fails, the entire [session will roll back](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching).
+  To ensure [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity), if even one action within a session fails, the entire [session will roll back](../../../client-api/session/what-is-a-session-and-how-does-it-work#batching).
   Be sure that your business logic is written so that if a concurrency exception is thrown, your code will re-execute the entire session.